wp-plugins/bne-testimonials/readme.txt

 = What options are there for the list and slider shortcodes? = You can view all available arguments to add to the shortcodes that changes the default behavior by viewing the help page.

+= I can't add a testimonial featured image! =
+99% of the time, if you do not see the featured image box or when you set an image it disappears, it's usually the result your theme only providing post-thumbnail support for a set number of post-types.
+Or there is another plugin conflicting and causing a JS error within the admin.

+= What size are the testimonial featured images? =
+By default, the crop size used is “thumbnail” which is defined on your site from Settings > Media.
+Usually this will be 150×150 but may be different depending on your website or theme.
+On the font side, the image will be reduced using CSS to 100×100 to better fit the testimonial format.

+= Is there support? =
+Of course, but it is limited.
+We do not provide customizations or modifications beyond what the plugin currently provides.
+If you find any bugs or cannot get our plugin to work, please let us know so that we can look into it.
+Code is never perfect but it is poetry and there is always room for improvement.

+= Can you add feature X and Y? =
+Possible, but most likely not in the free version.
+If you would like to see new features added, check out our [website](http://www.bluenotesentertainment.com/products/testimonials-wordpress-pro/ "PRO version of BNE Testimonials").
+Perhaps your wanted featured is already there.

 == Screenshots ==